guillain/CoreBot-framework/README.md

   - autoreply
   ...

-Now just you to write your sketch.
+Now just up to you to write your sketch.
 You can pickup some example as GetStarted and to be forked for your own ;-)

 ## Installation
+Install and configure Redis-server as your needs and start prior to run the CoreBot

 Get the project
 ` git clone https://github.com/guillain/CoreBot-framework.git`